Andrew Buah

-Andrew Kwamena Adom Buah (born 4 May 2006) is an English professional footballer who plays as a forward for club Connah's Quay Nomads.
+Andrew Kwamena Adom Buah (born 4 May 2006) is an English footballer who plays as a forward.

 Buah began his career at Port Vale, from where he had loan spells at Newcastle Town, Congleton Town, Mickleover and Belper Town.
-He joined Connah's Quay Nomads in September 2025.
+He joined Connah's Quay Nomads in September 2025 and was loaned to Atherton Collieries in February 2026.

 Career

 Port Vale

 Buah joined Port Vale after impressing in a trial game at Keele University in 2021.
 He made his first-team debut on 10 October 2023, coming on as a 73rd-minute substitute for Ethan Chislett in a 1–1 draw with Newcastle United U21 in an EFL Trophy group stage game at Vale Park.
 The following month, he was played out of position at left-wing-back against Wrexham in his first start in senior football, and manager Andy Crosby said that he should "be really proud of his performance".
 On 23 December, he joined Northern Premier League Division One West club Newcastle Town on a work experience loan, alongside youth-team teammates Eli Fisher and Daniel Mahaffy.
 However, he picked up an injury and was not able to feature for the club.
 He signed a one-year professional contract in July 2024 after manager Darren Moore concluded that he "possesses all of the raw attributes to kick on and become a real asset to our squad".

 On 20 September 2024, he returned to the Northern Premier League Division One West on a loan deal with Congleton Town.
 Vale coach Matt Done said that youth team games had become too easy for Buah after he had transitioned from a winger to the middle of the pitch and that he needed to now make the step up to men's football.
 On 31 December 2024, he joined Mickleover on loan in the division above.
 On 22 March 2025, he joined Belper Town of the Northern Premier League Division One East on loan until the end of the 2024–25 season.
 He was released upon the expiry of his contract at the end of the 2024–25 promotion-winning season.